gulam101/Web-Development-Course/README.md

 ### Project 1: Build Google Homepage
 ### Difficulty: Easy
 ### Instructions
-- Build the Google.com homepage (the simple one with just a search box)
+- Build the Google.com homepage
 - Using JavaScript is optinal
 - Try not to rely on developer tools
 - Try to do as much as you can